kserve/website/docs/modelserving/storage/storagecontainers.md

     - regex: "https?://(.+)/(.+)"
 ```

-In a _ClusterStorageContainer_ spec, you can specify container resource requests and limits, and a list of Uri formats that this image supports.
-KServe can match the Uri with `prefix` and `regex` .
+In a _ClusterStorageContainer_ spec, you can specify container resource requests and limits, and a list of supported URI formats that this image supports.
+KServe can match the URI either with `prefix` or `regex` .

 !!! warning

     If a storage URI is supported by two or more _ClusterStorageContainer_ CRs, there is no guarantee which one will be used. **Please make sure that the URI format is only supported by one ClusterStorageContainer CR**.

-If you would like to use a custom protocol `abc://`, for example, you can create a custom image and add a new ClusterStorageContainer CR like this:
+If you would like to use a custom protocol `model-registry://`, for example, you can create a custom image and add a new ClusterStorageContainer CR like this:

 ```yaml
 apiVersion: "serving.kserve.io/v1alpha1"